Using the cluster

 Tip

-The base operating system of our cluster, like most clusters, is Linux.
-As a rule, the software you need to work with, should have a Linux version, so you can run in the cluster.
+The base operating system of our cluster, like most ones, is Linux.
+As a rule, the software you need to work with, should have a Linux version, so you can run it on the cluster.

 Info